IPECLabs/Findmeacomp/README.md

 # Findmeacomp

-This is a small website on which we have worked to get the basic idea of how web dev works.
+**Findmeacomp** is a our first ever website that [we](https://github.com/IPECLabs) have worked on to get the basic idea of how web dev works.
+It will search for upcoming competition events near you and display it onto the screen.
-This is written in python and flask

 # Run locally